-From Knoxville, you'll take the US-129 south, crossing the Tennessee River.
+You'll take the US-129 south from Knoxville, crossing the Tennessee River.
 Get on Highway 231 which will take you to the heart of the Great Smoky Mountains National Park.
 Drive slowly through the stunning natural landscape and take a loop up to make a stop in Gatlinburg.

 Wind through Cherokee to Asheville for the Blue Mountain Parkway, making an optional stop at Dollywood, before continuing on Highway 321 to Charlotte.
 I-77 takes you south towards historic Columbia, where you can join I-26 to Charleston.